 Almost every film and television program has some form of product placement, whether you’re aware of it or not.
 Some is done well (Reese’s Pieces in E.T. anyone?).
-Most are done really, really badly and consequently becoming glaringly obvious or even distracting.
+Most are done really, really poorly, and consequently become glaringly obvious or even distracting.

 The innocent principle behind product placements is to make a movie realistic by using real brands that you the viewer might use in your life, as part of the plot.
 In addition, the movie might make a few bucks here and there through these placements to help cover the costs of production, actors salaries, etc.